weakit/bank9000/README.md

 Make sure to first install the required dependencies by running `pip install -r requirements.txt`.

-Run `python ./bank.py` in a terminal (or command prompt if on windows).
+Run `python ./bank.py` in a terminal (or command prompt if on windows). \
 Other envirnoments are not supported, and mostly will not work.

-Python 3 only.
+bank9000™ only runs on Python 3.